Request Routing

 options: { requireReason: true|false }

-This rule automatically approves matching access requests for 1 hour.
+This rule automatically approves matching access requests for one hour.

 approval: